regindex/finite-automata-partition-refinement/README.md

-# WNFA-partition-refinement
+# finite-automata-partition-refinement

 ### Description

-This is a tool to sort Wheeler NFAs using the partition refinement algorithm.
+This is a tool to sort Wheeler NFAs and input consistent DFAs using the partition refinement algorithm.

 ### Requirements